Divine Secrets of the Ya-Ya Sisterhood: Characters

 Known to the Ya-Yas as "Duchess Soaring Hawk."
 Caro is the most confrontational, hardest member of the group.
 She often takes care of matters and is the one who comes to Vivi's aid when Vivi "drops her basket" as a mother and wife.
-Caro was married to Blain Brewster with whom she has two children, but he left her for a man he was seeing in the French Quarter.
+Caro was married to Blain Brewer with whom she has two children, but he left her for a man he was seeing in the French Quarter.
 After initially threatening him with an unloaded gun, Caro eventually forgave Blaine, and he and his lover are now an important part of Caro's life.
 Caro is the Ya-Ya that Sidda reaches out to in order to find out more about the scrapbook her mother sent.
 She is suffering from emphysema and carries around an oxygen tank for when she needs it.